I’m a dog. Or more precisely, I was born in the Year of the Dog.

 Being a Chinese, I’m excited about the upcoming Chinese New Year (CNY) holidays where we celebrate the arrival of the Dog Year (15 February 2018).
 I felt that it may also be instructive to sniff around the qualities of a dog, and what made them such runaway successes in the animal kingdom.

-Chinese New Year is just around the corner.
-And Facebook is the perfect place to market your wares.
+Chinese New Year (CNY) is just around the corner, and Facebook could be the perfect channel to market to your customers during the CNY period.

 As shops continuously blast Chinese New Year (CNY) songs, it is timely for you to take advantage of Facebook’s exceptional marketing capabilities to promote your products and services during this holiday season.